-Bikeway and Pedestrian Corridor Recommendations
+Bikeway & Pedestrian Corridor Recommendations

-Colorado State Highway 7 (CO 7), between the City of Brighton (US 85) and the City of Boulder (28th Street), is a rapidly growing and increasingly congested part of the northwest region.
+The Colorado State Highway 7 (CO 7) Multimodal Corridor extends from US 85 in Brighton to 28th Street in Boulder and is a rapidly growing and increasingly congested part of the northwest region.
 Current corridor conditions often do not provide a consistent and comfortable bicycle and pedestrian experience.
-To address that concern, the CO 7 Coalition, along with RTD and CDOT, is planning a series of multimodal transportation improvements along the entire corridor, which will focus on the following:
+To address this concern, the CO 7 Coalition, RTD and CDOT is planning a series of multimodal transportation improvements along the entire corridor, which will focus on the following:

-- · Improving regional connectivity and mobility - Providing a comfortable bicycle and pedestrian experience - · Improving safety, multimodal access, and creating faster and more reliable travel times
+- > Improving regional connectivity and mobility - > Providing a comfortable bicycle and pedestrian experience - > Improving safety, multimodal access, and creating faster and more reliable travel times

-The ultimate recommendation for the entire corridor is an off-street shared use path in both directions.
+The recommendation for the entire corridor is an off-street multi-use path in both directions.
 A bikeable shoulder has also been identified as a near-term (before the ultimate facility is implemented) or supplemental recommendation in some areas.
 The details of the ultimate bicycle facility will likely be modified as specific locations move into final design.